What is the best way to get rid of bed bugs?

 In some cases, a visual inspection does not give definite results – especially in early infestation stages.

 This is where canine inspection can be of great help.
-Each one of our bed bug sniffing dogs has been trained to accurately detect the presence of bed bugs even when there is no visual evidence.
+Specially-trained dogs are used to accurately detect the presence of bed bugs even when there is no visual evidence.
 Find out more about canine pest inspection and why our dogs make a perfect fit for our team.

 5 STEPS TO BED BUG ELIMINATION